-It’s free (although you need a TV licence).
-It's the home of superb TV shows.
-There are no ads.
-And you can download programmes for offline watching.
+It’s free (except for the licence fee).
+It's the home of top quality TV programs.
+You can download programmes for offline watching.
+And there are no adverts to skip.
 Put simply, BBC iPlayer is the UK's best catch-up TV service.

 Even without considering all the live broadcast TV and radio the corporation provides across many channels, iPlayer is almost worth the licence fee on its own.

-Missed the last episode of Doctor Who, or want to see what all the Killing Eve, Fleabag or Race Across the World fuss is about?
+Missed the last episode of Line of Duty, need another Pointless fix or want to see what all the Killing Eve or Fleabag fuss is about?
 BBC iPlayer is your answer.
-It was already a great desktop service when first introduced in 2007 and, more than a decade on, it’s even more excellent in its incarnation as an app for your TV, smartphone and tablet.
+It was already a great desktop service when first introduced in 2007 and, well over a decade on, it’s even more excellent in its incarnation as an app for your TV, smartphone and tablet.

 The on-demand service is the home of BBC shows that have recently aired, offering a (typically 30-day) window to catch them before they are free to whizz off to the BBC and ITV's relatively new, £5.99-per-month BritBox streaming service, which is where you'll find the biggest collection of British TV content ever, combining current and classic boxsets for on-demand viewing.

-BBC iPlayer does host some of its most popular TV shows for longer durations, however – Killing Eve (which became the first British-made show to be named the best comedy series at the Emmy Awards last year), Line of Duty (multiple BAFTA Television Awards nominee), Luther (multiple Golden Globe nominee) and Doctor Foster (two-time National Television Awards winner) are, at the time of writing, available to binge in their entirety on iPlayer, for example.
+BBC iPlayer does host some of its most popular TV shows for longer durations, however – Killing Eve (which became the first British-made show to be named the best comedy series at the Emmy Awards last year), Line of Duty (multiple BAFTA Television Awards nominee) and Luther (multiple Golden Globe nominee) are, at the time of writing, available to binge in their entirety on iPlayer, for example.

-As with many streaming services these days, BBC iPlayer lets you download shows onto your smart device for offline watching – you can store them for up to 30 days.
-This is great for long train journeys, if you’re travelling out of the country (iPlayer is only available in the UK), or can’t get any internet or data signal.
+As with many streaming services these days, BBC iPlayer lets you download shows onto your smart device for offline watching for up to 30 days.
+This is great for long train journeys, if you’re travelling out of the country (iPlayer is only available in the UK) or can’t get any internet or data signal.

-In the app's settings, you can choose whether to restrict downloading to when you're connected to a wi-fi network or allow downloading over your mobile network data.
+You can choose whether to restrict downloading to when you're connected to a wi-fi network or allow downloading over your mobile network data in the app's settings.

 BBC iPlayer’s familiar grid layout is neat and stylish, with its home screen logically presenting you with 'Featured', 'Recommended for You', 'Continue Watching' and 'Most Popular' suggestions.
-The service highlights programmes in a dynamic way, too, mixing documentaries and comedy panel shows so that there’s something for everyone.
+The service dynamically highlights programmes, too, mixing documentaries and comedy panel shows so that there’s something for everyone.

 You can also browse programmes by channels (BBC One, BBC Two or CBeebies, for example), categories (Arts, Food and Documentaries, say) or TV guide schedules.
 Or you can simply search for them.
 You can add shows to your 'My Programmes' list, too, so new episodes are easy to access.

 Essentially, each update to iPlayer over the years has made it fresher and more intuitive to use.
-Scrolling through the service is a swift and smooth process, regardless of what platform you’re using, too.
+Scrolling through the service is a swift and smooth process, regardless of what platform you’re using.

-This is probably a good time to mention that the iPlayer app is everywhere: on pretty much every smart TV and media streamer, available to download across iOS and Android devices.
-It's one of the most prevalent apps across smart devices in the UK.
+This is probably a good time to mention that the iPlayer app is everywhere: on pretty much every smart TV and media streamer, available to download across iOS and Android devices, even on Xbox Series X/S. iPlayer's not currently on the PS5, but it's still one of the most prevalent apps across smart devices in the UK.